Mindy Kaling Recreates Beyoncé's Vogue Cover

 "@Beyonce Pad Thai, Vogue Edition," the Champions star tweeted.

-"Beyoncé Pad Thai" is a reference to Kaling's show The Mindy Project.
-At one point in the show, Kaling's character, Mindy Lahiri, decided she needed a "warrior name" and dubbed herself "Beyonce Pad Thai."
+"Beyoncé Pad Thai" was a reference to Kaling's show The Mindy Project.
+In one episode, Kaling's character, Mindy Lahiri, decided she needed a "warrior name" and dubbed herself "Beyoncé Pad Thai."
 However, this wasn't the show's only reference to the "Formation" singer.
 The sitcom even included Beyoncé's hit "Love on Top" at the end of one of its episodes.

 However, Kaling's love for Beyoncé stems far beyond the show.
 The actress has tweeted about seeing Beyoncé in concert, listening to her music and watching her documentary.
 Kaling has even wished Beyoncé a happy birthday on the social network.